 As we have learnt from lots of pain, always backup before you do anything.
 At least that way, you have a position that you can restore from.
 Our favourite backup plugin is UpDraftPlus which has over 2 million installs.
 There are plenty of alternatives available to meet your backup needs.

 Even better is to test before you update.
-In an ideal world, you should have a mirror copy of your live site.
+In an ideal world, you should have a mirror staging version of your live site.
 On this site, you can test any updates, making sure that there are no issues before applying the changes to the live site.

 Each plugin will have its own Changelog, this enables you to understand the impact of the change and test the relevant functionality in the test system.

-So after you have taken a backup, you can get on with updating.
+So after you have taken a backup, you can get on with updating the plugins.
 Against each plugin in the list will be an “Update Now” link.
 It is advisable to update each plugin individually rather than in bulk, so that if there is an issue, you only have one plugin to deal with.

 This depends on a number of factors.
 If you have lots of plugins, then you should be reviewing them monthly.
 It may not be necessary to update every month but at least you will know what work you will need to do.
 If you don’t have many plugins, then reviewing them every six months should be sufficient.